 > 35%-40% of promotion subscribers disable auto renewal in their account before their renewal date, when they’d start paying a full price annual digital subscription.

-Next steps: they're now $1 for 60 days of digital access and trying to answer questions like how to optimize ongoing use of trials to fuel growth and long term
+Next steps: they’re now testing $1 for 60 days of digital access and trying to answer questions like how to optimize ongoing use of trials to fuel growth and long term retention

 The check-list for your unsubscription journey